shinka-rpc/shinka-js/docs/core/index.md

 No one.
 It's OK scenario [Client](./client-bus) &longleftrightarrow; [Client](./client-bus)
 :::

+[Server](./server-bus) can initialize connections by itself, so reverse-server and hybrid scenarios are also available

 ## Registry

 This is the way how to control client's connect and disconnect